jflozanor/EZVIZ-Security-Camera-Analysis/milestone-3.md

 **Open ports, but no vulnerabilities found:** as nmap scan shows that there are some open ports, at this section we are focusing on ports 8000, 8200 and 9010.
 We tried to search for ways to exploit these three ports to get access to the camera. _kalsalehi_ & _msalharthi_

+**Deauthenticating the camera from the access point using Aireplay-ng:**
+The goal is to find the necessary information using Kismet and a wireless adapter.
+The information I need for this to work is the MAC address and the channel for the camera and access point.

 ## Outcomes
 **Vulnerability Scan using Armitage**